History of computer animation: CGI in the 2010s

 In SIGGRAPH 2013 Activision and USC presented a real-time digital face look-alike of "Ira" using the USC light stage X by Ghosh et al. for both reflectance field and motion capture.
-The end result, both precomputed and real-time rendered with the state-of-the-art Graphics processing unit: Digital Ira, looks fairly realistic.
+The result, both precomputed and real-time rendered with the state-of-the-art Graphics processing unit: Digital Ira, looks fairly realistic.
 Techniques previously confined to high-end virtual cinematography systems are rapidly moving into the video games and leisure applications.

 Further developments

 New developments in computer animation technologies are reported each year in the United States at SIGGRAPH, the largest annual conference on computer graphics and interactive techniques, and also at Eurographics, and at other conferences around the world.